-For anyone looking to make a commercial entry into Latin America, doing business in Honduras may not be the first possibility that springs to mind.
+For anyone looking to make a commercial entry into Latin America, doing business in Honduras may not be the first place that springs to mind.
 However, decades of consistent growth, an improving security situation, good conditions for enterprise, and a host of commercial opportunities combine to make company formation in Honduras an increasingly attractive option.

 Among the attractive aspects the country has to offer investors is its growing and young workforce, with employees available at highly competitive rates.
 Beyond that, the country boasts a growing industrial base, a strategic location close to Mexico and the other major economies in North America, and ongoing government efforts to diversify exports.